Prevent School Shootings in America

 Unfortunately, statistics show that up to 75% of people who suffer from mental illness never get treatment.
 Access to mental health care is grossly insufficient in the U.S., and this is an issue that needs to be urgently addressed by the government.

-How to Prevent School Shootings Through SEL
+How to Prevent School Shootings In America

 Students must be taught strategies to effectively identify, confront, and resolve emotional conflict within themselves and between themselves and others.
 These learned behaviors are modeled to young people in their homes, at school, and in society at large.

-Social-emotional learning initiatives, such as those offered by Rachel’s Challenge, help children develop impulse control skills, empathy, anger management, healthy coping mechanisms, and problem-solving tactics that will help them when they are faced with conflict or challenges.
+Mental health focused initiatives, such as those offered by Rachel’s Challenge, help children develop impulse control skills, empathy, anger management, healthy coping mechanisms, and problem-solving tactics that will help them when they are faced with conflict or challenges.

 Improvement in emotional regulation and even academic performance are also linked with programs that focus on social-emotional learning.